 Walk around the lake, or sit on a bench and

 watch the ducks.
-A dredging in 1992 promises
+A dredging completed in 1992 was intended

 to slow down the eutrophication